El Cajon

 Support community news in the public interest!
 As nonprofit news, we rely on donations from the public to fund our reporting -- not special interests.
 Please donate to sustain East County Magazine's local reporting and/or wildfire alerts at https://www.eastcountymedia.org/donate to help us keep people safe and informed across our region.

-Thomas Weller in front of his home in El Cajon (Photo by Karen Pearlman)
+Thomas Weller in one of the bathrooms in his home in El Cajon (Photo by Karen Pearlman)

 By Karen Pearlman